sutta » sn » sn35 » Saṁyutta Nikāya 35.239

 Rattiyā paṭhamaṁ yāmaṁ caṅkamena nisajjāya āvaraṇīyehi dhammehi cittaṁ parisodheti.

-In the evening, they continue to practice walking and sitting meditation.
+In the first watch of the night, they continue to practice walking and sitting meditation.

 Rattiyā majjhimaṁ yāmaṁ dakkhiṇena passena sīhaseyyaṁ kappeti pāde pādaṁ accādhāya sato sampajāno uṭṭhānasaññaṁ manasi karitvā.

-In the middle of the night, they lie down in the lion’s posture—on the right side, placing one foot on top of the other—mindful and aware, and focused on the time of getting up.
+In the middle watch, they lie down in the lion’s posture—on the right side, placing one foot on top of the other—mindful and aware, and focused on the time of getting up.

 Rattiyā pacchimaṁ yāmaṁ paccuṭṭhāya caṅkamena nisajjāya āvaraṇīyehi dhammehi cittaṁ parisodheti.

-In the last part of the night, they get up and continue to practice walking and sitting meditation, purifying their mind from obstacles.
+In the last watch, they get up and continue to practice walking and sitting meditation, purifying their mind from obstacles.

 Evaṁ kho, bhikkhave, bhikkhu jāgariyaṁ anuyutto hoti.